Originally published on May 15, 2025, updated May 15, 2025

 Many sellers rely on Amazon FBA for inventory storage and order fulfillment.
 Participating in the FBA program comes with many benefits, most notably Prime eligibility for fast shipping.

-The FBA capacity limit simplifies this into a single monthly metric that determines how much inventory you can send to and store at FBA warehouses.
-Your capacity limits for the upcoming month will be provided in the third full week of each current month in the Capacity Monitor in Seller Central as well as via email.
-You can find the Capacity Monitor on the Shipping Queue, FBA Dashboard, and Inventory Performance Dashboard pages.
+The FBA capacity limit is a single monthly metric that determines how much inventory you can send to and store at FBA warehouses.
+Your capacity limits for the upcoming month will typically be provided in the fourth week of the month in the Capacity Monitor in Seller Central as well as via email.

 Your IPI score is based on four criteria for your FBA inventory: excess inventory rate, sell-through rate, stranded inventory rate, and in-stock inventory.

-Amazon will set the capacity limits and measure your inventory usage in cubic feet rather than a number of units.
+Amazon will set FBA capacity limits and measure your inventory usage in cubic feet rather than a number of units.
 This provides a more accurate estimate of the capacity needed in fulfillment centers and delivery vehicles.
-However, since many sellers prefer to plan in units, Amazon will also continue to display inventory usage in units along with an estimate of how many units you can store at FBA based on specific cubic volume capacity limits.

-Overage fees will apply if your on-hand inventory (not including open shipments) exceeds your FBA capacity limit.
-The fees are based on how many days your on-hand inventory exceeds your capacity limits, excluding open shipments.
+Inventory storage overage fees will apply if your on-hand inventory (not including open shipments) exceeds your FBA capacity limit.
+The fees are based on how many days your capacity limits are exceeded.
+It’s calculated with the highest limit (estimated or confirmed) that Amazon provided for the given timeframe.
 These fees are charged monthly at $10 per cubic foot based on the daily average volume of the space your inventory occupies beyond your capacity limits.
 Overage fees are in place to help prevent excess inventory and shouldn’t impact sellers with healthy inventory levels.

 Related Reading: How to Reduce Amazon Excess Inventory